Horatio Gates

-Horatio Lloyd Gates (July 26, 1727 – April 10, 1806) was a British-born American army officer who served as a general in the Continental Army during the early years of the Revolutionary War.
-He took credit for the American victory in the Battles of Saratoga (1777) – a matter of contemporary and historical controversy – and was blamed for the defeat at the Battle of Camden in 1780.
-Gates has been described as "one of the Revolution's most controversial military figures" because of his role in the Conway Cabal, which attempted to discredit and replace General George Washington; the battle at Saratoga; and his actions during and after his defeat at Camden.
+Horatio Lloyd Gates (July 26, 1727 – April 10, 1806) was a British-born army officer, who served in the British Army and as a general in the Continental Army during the early years of the American War for Independence.
+He took credit for the American victory in the Battles of Saratoga (1777), matters of contemporary and historical controversy, and was blamed for the disastrous defeat by the British at the Battle of Camden, South Carolina in 1780.
+Gates has been described as "one of the Revolution's most controversial military figures" because of his role in the Conway Cabal, which attempted to discredit and replace General George Washington as commander in chief; the battle at Saratoga; and his actions before, during, and after his defeat at Camden.

-Born in the town of Maldon in Essex, Gates served in the British Army during the War of the Austrian Succession and the French and Indian War.
+Born in the town of Maldon in Essex, England, Gates served in the British Army during the War of the Austrian Succession and the French and Indian War.
 Frustrated by his inability to advance in the army, Gates sold his commission and established a small plantation in Virginia.
 On Washington's recommendation, the Continental Congress made Gates the Adjutant General of the Continental Army in 1775.
 He was assigned command of Fort Ticonderoga in 1776 and command of the Northern Department in 1777.
 Shortly after Gates took charge of the Northern Department, the Continental Army defeated the British at the crucial Battles of Saratoga.
-After the battle, some members of Congress considered replacing Washington with Gates, but Washington ultimately retained his position as commander-in-chief of the Continental Army.
+After the battles, some members of Congress considered replacing Washington with Gates, but Washington ultimately retained his position as commander-in-chief of the Continental Army.